MichaelZalla/zalla-io-website/content/projects/downlink/index.md

 Downlink takes the same general approach as code compilers (or transpilers), using depth-first search to generate an intermediate representation of the given data.
 This intermediate representation holds all of the information needed to accurately represent a complex object interface, and render (or emit) it as a valid string of TypeScript.
 The total set of nested objects, together with the root object (or array), are mapped to a flattened list of TypeScript interfaces.
 Downlink ultimately renders this list as a multi-line string of output.

 Downlink supports all JSON primitive types, together with nested objects and arrays.
-Nested objects are identified by the sequence of keys used to access them from the root object; interface names are generated using these key sequences, known as "keychains".
+Nested objects are identified by the _sequence_ of keys used to access them from the root object; interface names are generated using these key sequences, or "keychains".

 <!--
 Because all valid JSON records consist of at least 1 object—the root object—Downlink will always emit an `IRoot` interface (with a default export included):